 Optional Refrigeration: If you need to delay shaping (as I often do), cover the dough tightly and refrigerate for up to 24 hours.
 This keeps the flavor mild and the dough workable.

-Cook the Muffins: Preheat a non-stick skillet, cast iron pan, or griddle over low-medium heat (325°F/165°C).
-Cook 4-5 muffins at a time, 5-7 minutes per side, until golden brown and the internal temperature reaches 190°F/88°C. Transfer to a wire rack to cool.
+Cook the Muffins: Preheat a non-stick skillet, cast iron pan, or griddle over medium-low heat (325°F/165°C).
+Cook 3-4 muffins at a time, 4-5 minutes per side.
+Cover cooking muffins with a lid or cover for about 2-3 minutes, remove lid and fry an additional 1-2 minutes.
+Turn and repeat on the 2nd side.
+Fry until golden brown and the internal temperature reaches 190°F/88°C. Transfer to a wire rack to cool.
 Repeat with remaining muffins.

 Serve: Split muffins with a fork and toast lightly.
 Enjoy as breakfast sandwiches or with butter and jam.